Biden pans McCarthy's debt plan as 'huge cuts' to Americans

 Biden, in his first public remarks on the proposal, said at the White House that McCarthy had effectively proposed “huge cuts to important programs” that millions of U.S. households depend on.

-If McCarthy succeeds in having the House pass his proposal, he would be able to enter into spending talks with the White House showing that he has the backing of his fellow GOP lawmakers.
+If McCarthy succeeds in having the House pass his proposal, he would be able to show he has the backing of his fellow GOP lawmakers as he enters spending talks with the White House.
 Biden says the Republicans should first reveal their own detailed spending plan — free of any connection to the debt limit.
 And administration officials have privately expressed doubts about the benefits of negotiating with McCarthy out of skepticism that he can actually deliver conservative Republican votes.

+Biden spoke later Tuesday with Senate Majority Leader Chuck Schumer and House Democratic Leader Hakeem Jeffries and discussed Republicans’ “brinkmanship over default and how their recklessness could crash the economy," according a a readout of the call from the White House.

+The president and the Democratic leaders agreed they won't negotiate over default, the White House said.
+Biden told Schumer and Jeffries that he was ready to have a separate negotiation over the budget once Republicans present their plan.

 McCarthy, unable to pass a comprehensive Republican budget plan in the House, instead has been working with his leadership team to unite the “five families” — the often warring factions of Republican caucuses — to join together on his new, more general plan.
 He convened lawmakers Tuesday for a private meeting to discuss the proposal.